linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ## Guide

-You can run, close, and create a shortcut for Music by the following ways.
+You can run, close, and create a shortcut for Music in the following ways.

 ### Run Music